 While gua sha appears to predate traditional Chinese medicine (TCM), gua sha somehow became incorporated in the arsenal of TCM tools.
 Essentially, gua sha is a kind of massage that involves skin scraping using a spoon or a specialized tool.
 The reason why gua sha blends so well with acupuncture and tui na (Chinese massage) is because skin scraping is an effective way of stimulating acupuncture and trigger points.
 Depending on the diagnosis and treatment strategy, gua sha can be used to increase or disperse the qi in organs through their corresponding channels, which are accessible through the skin surface.
 In other words, gua sha can be successfully used as a stand-alone modality for treatment of many maladies, particularly musculoskeletal conditions, and it is gradually making its way into integrative medicine (Nielsen, 2009).
-The use of Gua Sha in NYC—similarly to other larger cities with fast pace of life—has already become popular, because of scraping massage’s fast pain relief and mobility improvement.
+The use of Gua Sha in NYC or Miami—similarly to other larger cities with fast pace of life—has already become popular, because of scraping massage’s fast pain relief and mobility improvement.

 Research has shown that when gua sha is used for patients with lower back pain, its anti-inflammatory and improved mobility effects last longer than those of a heating pad (Yuen et al., 2017).
 It has significant short-term pain-relieving effect and long-term beneficial results in management of neck pain (Braun et al., 2011).
 Gua sha can provide fast relieve in shoulder pain cases (Haysom-McDowell, Loyeung, & Walsh, 2017).
 While gua sha is most popular for musculoskeletal conditions such as neck or lower back pain, studies have shown than it can also benefit other health problems.
 One study, for example, showed that gua sha can be effective in relieving perimenopausal symptoms (Meng et al., 2017).
 Over all, gua sha can boost the immune system in specific cutaneous and subcutaneous areas, improving the body’s ability to fight intradermal antigens (Chen et al., 2016).